-‘Derry Girls’ On Netflix Is A Bingeworthy Treat Of Irish Teen Angst In The 90s
+‘Derry Girls’ On Netflix Is A Bingeworthy Treat Of Irish Teen Angst In The ’90s

 — BABETH PEDROZA FOSTER (@dochland2128) August 2, 2019

-The series opens in 1994, and a bomb threat will make it difficult for the school bus to make it through, but Erin’s mum isn’t concerned with the bombing but with the idea that she can’t have children in the house for one more day of summer vacation.
+The series opens in 1994, and a bomb threat will make it difficult for the school bus to make it through.
+However, Erin’s mum isn’t concerned with the bombing but with the idea that she can’t have children in the house for one more day of summer vacation.
 Orla’s mum is annoyed she won’t be able to make it to the tanning salon.

 An armed British soldier toting a machine gun walks onto the school bus, and Michelle can only think of flirting with him.